clayton-h-costa/pv_faultsim/README.md

-# Cases that can be simulated
-* Normal (No Fault)
+# The project
+* 1 - What is this project?
+	* This project was created with the purpose of allow the simulation of several faults (and a non-fault situation) on a grid-connected photovoltaic system.
+* 2 - Which faults can be simulated?
 	* Short-Circuit
 	* Degradation
 	* Open Circuit
 	* Shading
 	* MPPT Fault
+* 3 - Which software was used to develop and use this project?
+	* Matlab R2018a / Simulink
+	* PSim 9.0

-# PV System's description
+* 4 - What is the PV System's description?

-* 2 Arrays of eight 330W PV Modules
+	* 2 Arrays of eight 330W PV Modules [Datasheet available at:(https://www.canadiansolar.com/upload/83b21fe2080dc7c1/1952d42e21351e39.pdf)] - Last visit: 12-March-2019
 	* 2 Stages Power Inverter (DC/DC MPPT* Controled Power Converter -- Grid Connected DC/AC Power Converter)
   	* MPPT's Algorithm: Perturb & Observ

-# Softwares used to development and use of this project:

-* Matlab R2018a / Simulink
-* PSim 9.0

 # How to easily run:
   * 1 - Open 'SimCases.slx' with MATLAB/Simulink, double click the SimCoupler box and set the path for the project's folder / P_SIM_MAIN.psimsch file.
 * 2 - Copy your Dataset's file (with irradiance and temperature values) to the project's folder.